 2.Return on Investment

-The EPF investment earns a fixed rate of interest on an annual basis.
+The EPF investment earns a fixed rate of interest, 8.5% for FY 2020-21, on an annual basis.
 The rate of interest might vary each year, depending on the market fluctuations, while NPS does not provide guaranteed returns as it invests predominantly in the equity-linked instruments.

 If an employee quits his/her job and fails to find another employment within two months, then they are allowed to withdraw the entire EPF investment.
 Hence, EPF can be considered ‘liquid’ to some extent.
 NPS allows employees under the age of 60 years to withdraw only up to 20% of the investment in a lump sum.
 The remaining amount goes towards annuity plans through which an employee would receive a monthly pension.
 However, employees aged above 60 years are allowed to withdraw up to 60% of the fund balance in one shot.